Welcome to the home for York College Athletics.

 Richard Hart begins his first year on Matt Hunter's staff.
 He comes to the Spartan program with a wealth of coaching experience.

 Hart was most recently the head coach at Aberdeen High School He led Aberdeen to 13 conference championships, three regional championships, two state finals appearances, and one state championship.
-His 13 league titles came in just 15 seasons.
+His 13 league titles came in just 15 seasons as he was victorious in 81% of his career games.
 Hart was named the 2000 Baltimore Metro Coach of the Year.

 Hart played collegiately at Westminster and Slippery Rock for two years each.
 He was a member of the 1978 Slippery Rock University squad that went to the NCAA Division II Elite Eight.

-Hart lives in West York with his wife, Denise.
+Hart lives in West Manchester with his wife, Denise.
 He is the father of Brittany who is married and also lives in West York.